benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/1-workflow/7-Events/_index.en.md

 ## Overview

 * You will modify the workflow to emit an event if the shop is not ready to receive an order.
-* You will also add an event once the order is finished
+* You will also add an event once the order is finished.
 * For timeouts, you will change the workflow to emit information about order timeouts.
 * You will test the new workflow and see the input and output payloads.